zenml-io/mlstacks/gcp-minimal/README.md

 gcs-bucket-path | The path of the GCS bucket.
 Useful while registering the artifact store|
 ingress-controller-name | Used for getting the ingress URL for the MLflow tracking server|
 ingress-controller-namespace | Used for getting the ingress URL for the MLflow tracking server|
+mlflow-tracking-URI | The URL for the MLflow tracking server |
-seldon-core-workload-namespace | Namespace in which seldon workloads will be created|
+seldon-core-workload-namespace | Namespace in which seldon workloads will be created |
+seldon-base-url | The URL to use for your Seldon deployment |
 metadata-db-host | The host endpoint of the deployed metadata store |
 metadata-db-username | The username for the database user |
 metadata-db-password | The master password for the database |